 Polenta or Mais Moulu has become a favorite of many people.
 Is it your favorite meal yet?
 Are you discourage by the amount of time it takes to cook polenta or even red kidney beans?
 Well, don’t be.
 Don’t forget to check out the recipe at the end of the article.

 As the years go by, you realize that many foods you grew up with and thought were not as important, are these days.
 Polenta is made with corn which is the most widely grown crop in many countries.
-Because it is so versatile, corn serves as the main ingredient in many dishes, snack, breakfast cereals, etc.
+Because it is so versatile, corn serves as the main ingredient in many dishes, snacks, breakfast cereals, etc.

 Back home, Haiti, we used to eat Polenta with Red Kidney Beans (Mayi Moulu avec Pois Rouge/Polenta aux Haricots Rouge) with meat and with avocado.
 The tradition is still the same.
 It is also followed by many islanders.